 Kontakt is a specialty coffee shop nestled inside the cobblestoned courtyard of a pre-war downtown building.
 With a radically minimalist interior, heavily-bearded staff, and customers glued to their smartphones, Kontakt delivers the expected craft coffee ambiance.
 They have a strict no-sugar policy, which, in the case of their drip coffees, comes in addition to a ban on milk, believing it's without these additives that the rich and aromatic coffee flavors can fully speak for themselves.
 Coffee geeks can order a nitro brew (Kontakt is one of the few places in Budapest that serves it).

-If you get hungry, try Szimply on the opposite side, a popular all-day-breakfast joint run by the same owners in a similarly fashionable vein.
-In case you need to wait for a table, pop in to Rododendron, a cute design store next door to Szimply.
+If you'd like a bite to eat, try Szimply next door, a popular breakfast joint run by the same owners in similar fashion.
+And in case you need to wait for a table, pop into Rododendron, a cute design store across the courtyard.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal) or becoming an Offbeat Patron.